-Shack deVille in Mandeville and Brooks' Bike Shop (two locations!) rent quality bicycles and are conveniently located on the Tammany Trace, a wonderful paved hike and bike trail.
+Back in west St. Tammany, park at Mandeville Trailhead and rent quality bicycles from Shack deVille in Mandeville, conveniently located on the Tammany Trace, a wonderful paved hike and bike trail.
 The first rails-to-trails bike path in Louisiana, the Trace is perfect for family riding, providing a safe path through beautiful green spaces and connecting a number of the Northshore’s communities.
 Ride only as far as you want.
 Order a sandwich at Shack de Ville then ride to Fontainebleau State Park for picnic under the oaks.
-Or, call ahead to Bayou Adventure and reserve a boxed lunch from the Passionate Platter in Slidell, rent a kayak and watch osprey and bald eagles, maybe even a gator as you paddle around Bayou Lacombe or Bayou Cane.
-Guided kayak tours (fishing or recreation), and bikes are also available to rent.

 If little legs can handle a leisurely 4 - mile ride (remember, it'll be 9 miles altogether including the return trip), take the Trace northward toward its main trailhead, situated in an old caboose.
 The caboose is adjacent to a great new place space, the Kids Konnection Playground, built to suit children of all abilities.
 Spend a little time there enjoying the sunshine before pedaling back to Mandeville.